-This year ANGA COM will take place on a digital event platform 8 - 10 June.
-The three-day event will offer online visitors with virtual conference programme, opportunities for networking and digital showrooms where you will be able to meet exhibitors online and see their offering in more detail.
+This year ANGA COM took place on a digital event platform 8 - 10 June.
+The three-day event offered online visitors with virtual conference programme, opportunities for networking and digital showrooms for presenting exhibitors' offering in more detail.

 What is your middlegame strategy to 10G services?